andersfuf/UIS_Prototype/README.md

 ##### Logging on

+CUS1: As a customer, I can log in and log out of the system, so that my information in the bank is only accessible to me.
+CUS-1-1-2022 done; CUS-1-2-2022 started 10%.

 CUS-1: finished (ziming, 100%); CUS1: As a customer, I can log in and log out of the system, so that my information in the bank is only accessible to me.
 Suspend authentication for other parts of the application (YES / NO ) - No action - defered.
 CUS-1-2022(anders, 100%):  (reopend, SPLIT); CUS1: I can log in and log out of the system, so that my information in the bank is only accessible to me (CUS-1 -> CUS-1-1, EMP-1-1).
+CUS-1-1-2022 done; CUS-1-2-2022 started 10%.
 CUS-1-1-2022(anders, 100%): Customer-part Carry authencication to all customer related endpoints: As an autheticated customer i only have functions concerning my data, so customers have integrity.
 CUS-1-2-2022(anders, 10%): SPIKE.
 List users and authenticate using the list.
 Status: List part drafted in template.